ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 When an HTTPS client connects to an HTTPS server, the client receives a set of SCTs as part of the TLS handshake.
-SCTs are included in the TLS handshake using one or more of the three mechanisms descrbied in
+SCTs are included in the TLS handshake using one or more of the three mechanisms described in
 {{RFC-6962-BIS-09}} section 3.4 -- in the server certificate, in a TLS extension, or in an OCSP extension.
 The client MUST discard SCTs that are not signed by a log known to the client and SHOULD store the